alibstill/ml-zoomcamp-emotion-recognition/3_scripts/README.md

 # Scripts

-In this section, you will find several scripts to:
+In this section, you will find a couple of scripts:

 - `train.py`: use to train and save a model built with our training dataset
+- `predict.py`: use to make a prediction for a trained model

 ## Data download and clean